Vertexwahn/rules_qt6/README.md

 All the magic to set up Qt6 should be done by Bazel with as little effort as possible.

 This rules require at least Bazel 4.0.0 to work.
-With some small modifaction you can get work these rules also on earlier versions of Bazel.
+With some small modifications you can get work these rules also on earlier versions of Bazel.

 ## Current status

-This project is just a testbed for Qt6 with Bazel 5.1.0 and still experimental.
+This project is just a testbed for Qt6 with Bazel 5.1.0 and is still experimental.

 A prebuild version of Qt is fetched from [vertexwahn.de](https://vertexwahn.de/):

     def fetch_qt6():
         ### Qt 6.2.4

-        # downloaded via  python -m aqt install windows desktop win64_msvc2019_64
         http_archive(
             name = "qt_6.2.4_windows_desktop_win64_msvc2019_64",
             urls = ["https://vertexwahn.de/lfs/v1/qt_6.2.4_windows_desktop_win64_msvc2019_64.zip"],